-On June 30, 2015, the District reported capital assets of \$26,557,498 (net of accumulated depreciation), which consist of a broad range of capital assets, including land, buildings & improvements, and machinery and equipment.
+On June 30, 2016, the District reported capital assets of \$35,742,910 (net of accumulated depreciation), which consist of a broad range of capital assets, including land, buildings & improvements, and machinery and equipment.

-There were land improvements during this year and there was also an increase in capital assets.
-Capital asset additions in 2015 included: New tennis courts and an additional parking lot at PHS; the SAU classroom modular, and technology equipment.
-In addition, there was a \$10,101,279 work in progress as a result of the high school construction project.
+There were building improvements as well as other increases in capital assets.
+Capital asset additions in 2016 included: PHS new Addition, PMS Emergency Generator and technology equipment.
+In addition, there was a \$19,650,449 work in progress as a result of the high school construction project.